-- 1. To introduce the three important modes of heat transfer, namely, conduction, radiation, and convection. - 2.
-To demonstrate how the first law of thermodynamics is applied to an engineering system to obtain the consequences of a heat transfer process.
+1. To introduce the three important modes of heat transfer, namely, conduction, radiation, and convection.

+2. To demonstrate how the first law of thermodynamics is applied to an engineering system to obtain the consequences of a heat transfer process.

 For each mode of heat transfer, some working equations were developed, which, though simple, allow heat transfer calculations to be made for a wide variety of problems.
 Equations (1.9), (1.18), and (1.20) are probably the most frequently used equations for thermal design.
 An electric circuit analogy was shown to be a useful aid for problem solving when more than one mode of heat transfer is involved.
-In applying the first law to engineering systems, both a closed system and an open system were considered.
-In the first case, the variation of temperature with time was determined for a solid of high conductivity or a well-stirred fluid.
-In the second case, the variation of fluid temperature with position along the heat exchanger tube was determined.
+In applying the first law to engineering systems, a closed system was considered, and the variation of temperature with time was determined for a solid of high conductivity or a well-stirred fluid.
+(An example of an open system is a heat exchanger, and Chapter 8 will show how the first law is applied to such systems.)